fstafforte/rsclp/README.md

 2024-March-03 - Bug description: mandatory options are checked even if help option or version is set.
 > **Solution**: method check_mandatory_options is not private anymore and the user can callit after the help or version option check

+2024-March-07 Bug, wrong management of -- (dashdash) option when prsing mode is set to ParsingMode::DefaultParsingMode solved